YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

 #### Exercise 5

 We think that the collisions where "nothing should happen" and/or shouldn't happen at all  are (see decision table at exercise 4) :
- 1. pellet collide with pellet (shouldn't happen at all)
+ 1. pellet collide with pellet (shouldn't happen at all, so no test case for this test condition)
  2. ghost collide with a ghost ("nothing should happen")
  3. player collide with a player (if playing multiplayer game) or (shouldn't happen at all in single player game)
  4. ghost collide with pellet ("nothing should happen")
  5. pellet collide with a ghost (shouldn't happen at all, because pellet should be able to move at least it isn't specified in user stories)

  Because pellets shouldn't be able to move (according to user stories) we have not included it as a collider in the decision table.
+However, we can see that there is "symmetry" in the PlayerCollisions and DefaultPlayerInteractionMap.
+ Which means the consequences/outcomes of e.g. player collide with pellet is the same as peller collide witht player (same goes for ghost and pellet).
-Hence, we don't have test cases where the pellet is a collider.
+ Therefore, we have included test cases where the pellet is a collider.

  #### Exercise 6

  We have made an abstract test class from which 2 other test classes